On equivalence relations induced by locally compact abelian Polish groups: -adic solenoids

 It is well known that, the group $\Sigma_P$ is a compact connected abelian group which is neither locally connected~(cf.~\cite{Gu}), nor arcwise connected~(see~\cite[Theorem 8.27]{Ar}).
 Every nontrivial proper closed subgroup $H$ of a $P$-{adic solenoid} is totally disconnected~(cf.~\cite[Proposition 2.7]{BK}), and thus $H$ is non-archimedean.
 Clearly, $\Sigma_P$ is an $1$-dimensional and metrizable group.
-Let $P$ and $Q$ be in $\mathcal{P}^\omega$.
-We write $Q\preceq P$ provided there is an injection $f:\omega\to\omega$ such that $Q(n)=P(f(n))$ for large enough $n$~(for more details, see~\cite{Gu,AG,Pr}).